- IST3: Operational Research

 12h00 – Lunch

 20h00 – Welcome Dinner

 Sunday, 18th March

 9h00-17h00 – Classes

-Housing has been booked (and must be paid in full) for 7 nights, from Friday 10th November to Friday 17th November (if you have not requested housing, please ignore this section).
+Housing will be booked (and must be paid in full) for 8 nights, from Friday 16th March to Saturday 24th March (if you have not requested housing, please ignore this section).
 Students can choose between three room types (available on a first-come, first-served basis).
 The sooner you contact the hostel, the higher your chance of staying in a room that meets your choice.